Juhih/HudlFramework/README.md

 ## Secrets

-Secrets are stored in "cypress.env.json" which is ignored in gitignored file
+Secrets are stored in "cypress.env.json" which is ignored in gitignore file

 Please create file as "cypress.env.json" at project level and add the following values in it: